 It’s important to note the stages of the buyer’s journey as your potential customer moves through the funnel.
 Here’s what the traditional funnel looks like:

 But what if your company flipped this funnel so that your customers are at the top, and the channels you’re targeting come second?
 Instead of asking yourself which technologies and channels you should use to target your buyers, you should be asking, “which customers?”

 Here is how we flip the funnel with account-based marketing.

-The traditional lead-based sales and marketing funnel has been turned into a cone using account-based marketing.
+The traditional lead-based sales and marketing funnel has been turned into a cone using account based marketing best practices.
 The tip of the cone is your initial lead.
 This lead becomes your “contact” and is then developed into an “account”.
 That’s how account-based marketing got its name.
 You are identifying the accounts you want to do business with, then expanding your reach to each contact in the account.

 [Tweet “#ABM starts by identifying the accounts then personalizing #marketing writes @ “]

 Throughout Account-Based Marketing For Dummies, Vajre discusses all levels of account-based marketing and shows you how to use technology for marketing to these contacts.

 There are four account based marketing basics: